Outcome Logic: A Unified Approach to the Metatheory of Program Logics with Branching Effects: Outcome Logic

 Unfortunately, that is also incorrect; it does not account for the fact that that precondition $\sure{\var x \ge 0}$ may be satisfied by a \emph{set} of states in which $\var x$ has many different values---the existential quantifier requires that $\var x$ takes on a single value in all the initial outcomes.
 The solution is to quantify over the collections $m\in\varphi$ satisfying the precondition, and then to take the $\spost$ of $\ind m = \{m\}$.

-While it may seem unwieldy that the strongest post is hard to characterize even in this seemingly innocuous example, the same problem arises in logics for probabilistic \cite{ellora,hartog} and hyper-property \cite{hyperhoare} reasoning, both of which are encodable in OL.
+While it may seem unwieldy that the strongest post is hard to characterize even in this seemingly innocuous example, the same problem arises in logics for probabilistic \cite{ellora,hartog} and hyperproperty \cite{hyperhoare} reasoning, both of which are encodable in OL.
 Although the \emph{strongest} postcondition is quite complicated, something weaker suffices in most cases.
 We will later see how rules for those simpler cases are derived (\Cref{sec:derived}) and used (\Cref{sec:examples,sec:graphs}).
 The main relative completeness result is now a straightforward corollary of \Cref{lem:completeness} using the rule of \ruleref{Consequence}, since any valid postcondition is implied by the strongest one.

 \begin{theorem}[Relative Completeness] \end{theorem} \begin{proof} We first establish that $\spost(C, \varphi) \Rightarrow \psi$.
 Suppose that $m\in \spost(C, \varphi)$.
 That means that there must be some $m' \in \varphi$ such that $m = \dem C{m'}$.
 Using $\vDash\triple\varphi{C}\psi$, we get that $m\vDash\psi$.
 Now, we complete the derivation as follows: